xymus/mnit/README.markdown

     mnitc -t linux src/moles_linux.nit
     mnitc -t android src/moles_android.nit

+## Quick start

+To begin a new project using MNit, you can use the tool mnit-new-project.
+It will generate the basic folder structure and stub files for you.
+Example call:

+	mnit-new-project your_project_name org.your_java_domain

 ## Assets

 All assets of the project must be in the assets/ directory.
 Within it you can organize it the way you want.